Chrysanthus and Daria: Historicity

 In 2011 a scientific investigation of the bodies, conducted by a group of scholars coordinated by Ezio Fulcheri, paleopathologist at the University of Genoa, highlighted the compatibility of the finds with the story handed down by tradition.

 Radiocarbon dating reveals that the remains of the two young people, a male between the age of 17 and 18 and a female between 20 and 25, date back to an era of between AD 80 and 340.
 A high concentration of lead was found in the bones, a sign of their wealthy background as only the rich had running water in the houses, conducted through lead pipes.
-None of the bodies showed signs of violence or illness, so the cause of death could be compatible with suffocation.
+Neither of the bodies showed signs of violence or illness, so the cause of death could be compatible with suffocation.

 Relics

 At least three places claim to possess the remains of Chrysanthus and Daria.
 In the ninth century, their reputed remains were brought to Prüm in modern-day Rhineland-Palatinate, and these relics are presently in the church of Chrysanthus and Daria, Bad Münstereifel, Germany.
 In 1011, Pope Sergius IV gave Fulk III, Count of Anjou, the reputed bodies of Chrysanthus and Daria upon his return from a pilgrimage to Jerusalem.
 Fulk gave them to the monastery of Belli Locus (now Beaulieu-lès-Loches), which he had recently established.
 The cathedral of Reggio Emilia in northern Italy also contains relics reputed to be those of Daria and Chrysanthus.
 A scientific study of some of the bones there confirmed that they were those of a young man and a young woman in their late teens, with a radiocarbon date between 80 and 340.